mustafaaloko/nova-persian-datepicker/README.md

 ## How it Works

-Under the hood, this package uses the awsome [Babakhani Datepicker](http://babakhani.github.io/PersianWebToolkit/doc/datepicker/) library.
+Under the hood, this package uses the awesome [Babakhani Datepicker](http://babakhani.github.io/PersianWebToolkit/doc/datepicker/) library.
 Below screenshots are some samples of how this package works.

 ### Screenshots